Office Furniture FAQ

 What is Seated Privacy?

 Often in a benching-style office there is a need for some privacy between workers.
-Seated Privacy uses 12″ to 16″up-mount screens to separate workers and provide a sense of privacy while still being able to see those around them.
+Seated Privacy uses 12″ to 16″upmount screens to separate workers and provide a sense of privacy while employees still can see those around them.

-As more research has been done on the effects of sitting for long hours during the work day, it has been found that over-sitting can have significant negative effects on your health.
+As more research has been conducted on the effects of sitting for long hours during the work day, it has been found that over-sitting can have significant negative effects on your health.

 How many chairs can you fit around a Conference Room Table?